This common liposuction method injects a medicated saline solution into fat, reducing bleeding and making fat removal easier.

 The traditional method of liposuction, where a vacuum suction device is used to remove fat after making small incisions in the skin.

-Laser energy is used to liquefy fat cells, which are then removed through a small incision.
-This procedure can also help tighten the skin, offering both fat removal and skin rejuvenation benefits.
+Laser energy liquefies fat cells, which are removed via a small incision, also tightening the skin for fat removal and rejuvenation benefits.

-Uneven fat removal, poor skin elasticity, and scarring can lead to bumpy, wavy, or sagging skin, which may become permanent.
+Uneven fat removal, poor skin elasticity, and scarring cause bumpy, wavy, or sagging skin, possibly permanent.

 Temporary fluid pockets (seromas) can form under the skin and may require drainage through a needle.